 OPTION ONE – DIAGNOSTIC TEST ADMINISTRATION AND FOLLOW-UP LAB WORK

 During the first two weeks of the semester, a member of the Writing Lab staff will come to your classroom and administer the Writing Lab’s Diagnostic Test, a 70-item multiple-choice test that measures students’ knowledge of standard written American English.
 The Lab will score the tests, and a lab assistant will return the test scores to your class at the next scheduled class meeting.
-During this second visit, the lab assistant will also explain the Lab Work forms, the deadline policies, and other Lab services.
+During this visit, the lab assistant will also explain the Lab Work Forms, the deadline policies, and Lab services.

 OPTION TWO – NO DIAGNOSTIC TEST ADMINISTRATION, SKILL-SPECIFIC LAB WORK